jorgemanrubia/impersonator/README.md

 end
 ```

 This will effectively force record mode in all times.
+This is handy while you are figuring out how interactions with the mocked service go.
 It will save the recordings but it will never use them.

 ### Configuring attributes to serialize